fakeNetflix/Shopify-repo-shipping-fulfillment-app/README.md

 Shopify provides APIs for both fulfillment and carrier service creation and management.

+Carrier Services provide shipping rates to Shopify, and are presumably backed by an actual shipping service.
+FedEx, UPS, USPS, Royal Mail, etc. are all carriers that might want to use this API.

+The terms 'carrier' and 'shipping' are often used interchangably.

+Fulfillment Services are responsible for fulfilling orders.
+This involves being notified when an order is placed, and updating Shopify about order statuses and product inventory levels.

 This app provides an example of using both.

 The sections below outline the steps required to set up an app of your own to provide fulfillment or carrier serivces.